gotarent/gotarent/README.md

-# This is one and only master branch
+# This branch belongs to Manav